PeterKneale/micro-saas/readme.md

 ### Admin API
 - Executes use cases in the context of an administrator on the platform
-- The security policy defined below allows read-only acccess to all tenant data
+- The security policy defined below allows read-only access to all tenant data

 ### Tenant API
 - Executes use cases in the context of a specific tenant on the platform
-- The security policy defined below allows full acccess to the specified tenants data
+- The security policy defined below allows full access to the specified tenants data

 ## GRPC Request Pipeline